Jingū-ji: Shinbutsu bunri

 The shinbutsu bunri policy was also the direct cause of serious damage to important cultural properties.
 Because mixing the two religions was now forbidden, both shrines and temples of shrine-temple complexes had to give away the parts of their properties which were now illegal, thus damaging the integrity of their cultural heritage and decreasing their own historical and economic value.
 Shasō were forced to become laymen.

-For example, the shrine today called Tsurugaoka Hachiman-gū in Kamakura was until 1868 a jingu-ji called Tsurugaoka Hachimangū-ji.
+For example, the shrine today called Tsurugaoka Hachimangū in Kamakura was until 1868 a jingu-ji called Tsurugaoka Hachimangū-ji.
 It was forced to demolish its entire Buddhist shichidō garan and sell it as wood.
-Its giant Niō, the two wooden wardens usually found at the sides of a temple's entrance, being objects of Buddhist worship and therefore illegal where they were, were sold to Jufuku-ji, where they still are.
+Its giant Nio, the two wooden wardens usually found at the sides of a temple's entrance, being objects of Buddhist worship and therefore illegal where they were, were sold to Jufuku-ji, where they still are.

+Bettō-ji

+Betto-ji is often used as a synonym of Jinguji.
+However it specifically refers to a temple with a Bettō or a Buddhist monk that oversees the temple.
+It is a more administrative idea than a Jingu-ji.